git-niko/joshua-becker2.0/README.md

-# Joshua Becker Website Design and Development
+# Joshua Becker: Website ReDesign and Development

 [![Joshua Becker written in white script on a black geometric background.](https://github.com/git-niko/joshua-becker2.0/blob/e7d020e0678aebaa1cadc507a09565e5c26e2676/git-promo.png)](https://github.com/git-niko/joshua-becker2.0)

+## Overview

 Becomingminimalist.com is a platform featuring author, writer, and philanthropist Joshua Becker, sharing his insights on minimalism through his blog.
 In addition to the blog, the website also showcases his books, magazines, speaking events and book tours, courses, and mobile app dedicated to minimalism.